Cherreads

 Khan, he thought.

 Yes, Khan said.
-The ancient conqueror's voice had dropped to a register Will hadn't heard before — not the cold Sovereign's resonance, not the tactical flatness of a man commanding a battlefield.
-Something older than both.
+The ancient conqueror's voice had dropped to a register Will hadn't heard before.
+Not the cold Sovereign's resonance.
+Not the tactical flatness of a man commanding a battlefield.
+It was something older than both.
 The voice of a man recognizing something he had not expected to see again.
 I see it.

 What is it?